AhmedShehata2002/Portfolio-/README.md

 [Project](https://github.com/AhmedShehata2002/Personal_Projects.git)

-Our project aims to build a predictive model using machine learning classification techniques to assess loan applicants' risk of default.
-Leveraging various data points like credit history and loan amount, we enhance model accuracy using numeric and categorical attributes.
-Through analyzing misclassification costs, we refine our strategy for reliable credit risk assessment.
-The conclusion and recommendations to the project were that post-pruning decision trees achieved the highest recall.
-Key features like credit history and checking balance greatly influence default prediction.
-We recommend adding essential columns like Debt-to-Income Ratio,Education Level, Geographic Location, Financial Assets, and Financial Reserves for comprehensive risk assessment.
+In our project, we aimed to develop a predictive model using machine learning classification techniques to assess the risk of default among loan applicants.
+By leveraging a range of data points including credit history and loan amount, we sought to enhance the accuracy of our model through both numeric and categorical attributes integration.

+Key findings:

+- We observed that features like credit history and checking balance wield significant influence in predicting defaults.
+- Post-pruning decision trees emerged as the most effective method, boasting the highest recall rates.

+Conclusion:
+Our examination underscored the critical importance of certain features, such as credit history and checking balance, in determining default risk.
+Furthermore, the utilization of post-pruning decision trees significantly enhanced our model's recall rates, emphasizing their effectiveness in this context.
+These insights provide valuable guidance for future enhancements in credit risk assessment methodologies.

 ![Oura Health Metrics](/images/oura_2.jpeg)